radancyco/radancyco.github.io/privacy.md

 <h2>Artificial Intelligence and Machine Learning Restrictions</h2>

-<p>The content of this website, including but not limited to text, images, audio, video, code, design, and structure ("Content"), may not be used, reproduced, copied, scraped, harvested, aggregated, mined, processed, or otherwise exploited for the purposes of training, fine-tuning, validating, testing, benchmarking, or operating any machine learning, artificial intelligence, or similar automated systems, whether commercial or non-commercial, without the express prior written consent of the site owner.</p>
+<p>The content of this website, including but not limited to text, images, audio, video, design, and structure ("Content"), may not be used, reproduced, copied, scraped, harvested, aggregated, mined, processed, or otherwise exploited for the purposes of training, fine-tuning, validating, testing, benchmarking, or operating any machine learning, artificial intelligence, or similar automated systems, whether commercial or non-commercial, without the express prior written consent of the site owner.</p>

 <p>This prohibition includes the use of Content to create derivative datasets, embeddings, representations, summaries, transformations, or outputs that are substantially similar to or derived from the Content.</p>